Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 ### State Capacity

-One of my hobbies is learning about how countries develop.
+One of my persistent hobbies, in times of good and bad, is learning about how countries develop.

 1. a country needs a set of basic foundations, of state capacity, to start growing.